eltonsantos/rails_toastify/README.md

 //= link rails_toastify.js
 ```

-And call function `RailsToastify.showToast` any javascript:
+And call function `RailsToastify.showToast` any javascript or console:

 ```ruby
 RailsToastify.showToast('This is a success message!', 'success');